himadri2324/Computer-IT-Fundamentals/Practical-02-Boot-Troubleshooting/README.md

 * Analyze startup applications and startup errors.
 * Use Event Viewer to investigate startup problems.
 * Access and navigate Windows Recovery Environment (WinRE).
-* Use Safe Mode to diagnose software and driver issues.
+* Use Safe Mode to diagnose software and driver-related issues.
 * Utilize Startup Repair to troubleshoot startup failures.
-* Apply basic troubleshooting techniques used in real-world IT support environments.
+* Apply troubleshooting techniques used in real-world IT support environments.

 ---